work-ed-cyber/basics-of-WLAN/README.md

 <ul>
 <li><h4><ins>Home Networks</ins></h4></li>
 	<ul><li>Most modern households have a WLAN, allowing family members to connect smartphones, laptops, smart TVs, and other devices to the internet wirelessly.
-The network name (SSID) might be something familiar, like "SmithFamilyWiFi," it would likely be secured using WPA2 or WPA3 to prevent unauthorized access.</li></ul>
+The network name (SSID) might be something familiar, like "SmithFamilyWiFi," It would likely be secured using WPA2 or WPA3 to prevent unauthorized access.</li></ul>
  <li><h4><ins>Coffee Shops & Restaurants</ins></h4></li>
 	<ul><li>Establishments often offer free Wi-Fi as an incentive for customers.
 You might have connected to an SSID like "CafeLatteFreeWiFi" while sipping your coffee.
 These networks, being public, have unique security challenges.</li></ul>
  <li><h4><ins>Educational Institutions</ins></h4></li>